mahfuz1715/SmartParkingSystem/README.md

 We applied decorator pattern in ParkingSlot.java file.
 For future improvements or extra feature, the Decorator Pattern allows us to "wrap" a basic slot with extra features dynamically.
 This keeps our class structure lean and flexible.

+Lab Task 4 – Architectural Design

+1. Introduction

+This lab task focuses on designing the initial software architecture of the selected project, Smart Parking System.
+The goal is not to implement new functionality, but to analyze the existing system and represent it using standard architectural design techniques discussed in class.

+The architectural design was carried out step by step, starting from a high-level system view and gradually refining it into detailed components.
+Finally, the system was designed using appropriate architectural patterns, with proper justification for each choice.

+2. Architectural Context Diagram (ACD)

+The Architectural Context Diagram (ACD) presents a high-level view of the Smart Parking System and shows how it interacts with external entities.

+What was done:

+Identified the Smart Parking System as the target system.

+Identified external entities such as:

+Users (Drivers)

+Admin

+Database (MySQL)

+External services (e.g., Payment Gateway, future sensors)

+Defined the relationships such as uses, depends on, and interacts with.

+Purpose and justification:

+The ACD clearly defines the system boundary.

+It helps understand who uses the system and what the system depends on, without showing internal details.

+3. Defining the Archetypes

+After establishing the system context, the next step was to define architectural archetypes, which represent the fundamental roles within the system.

+Identified archetypes:

+Controller – Manages user requests and coordinates system behavior (e.g., ParkingController, LoginController)

+Node / Entity – Represents core domain objects
+(e.g., ParkingSlot, Vehicle, Ticket)

+Detector – Captures system events or state changes (e.g., parking entry/exit logic, sensor input – current or future)

+Indicator – Displays system state to users
+(e.g., ParkingDashboard, slot status tables)

+Purpose and justification:

+Archetypes help identify recurring architectural roles.

+They bridge the gap between requirements analysis and component design.

+This step ensures the architecture is role-oriented, not just class-oriented.

+4. Refinement of the Initial Architecture into Components

+In this step, the high-level architecture was refined into concrete software components, mapped directly to the project’s source code.

+Major components identified:

+UI Components:
+LoginFrame, ParkingDashboard, AdminDashboard

+Controller Components:
+ParkingController, LoginController

+Service Components:
+ParkingService, PaymentService

+Data Access Components:
+UserDao, ParkingDao, PaymentDao, VehicleDao

+Infrastructure Components:
+DBConnection, Constants, FileUtil

+Database Component:
+MySQL database

+Purpose and justification:

+This refinement shows how responsibilities are distributed among components.

+It improves modularity, maintainability, and scalability.

+Each component has a clear responsibility, which aligns with good software engineering practice.

+5. System Design Using Architectural Patterns

+The final step was to design the system using architectural patterns discussed in class.
+A combination of patterns was applied, as allowed by the task.

+Selected patterns and justification:

+5.1 Layered Architecture

+Organizes the system into Presentation, Controller, Service, and Data Access layers.

+Improves separation of concerns and simplifies testing and maintenance.

+5.2 MVC (Model–View–Controller)

+Clearly separates UI, control logic, and domain data.

+Matches the existing project structure and supports future UI changes.

+5.3 Client–Server Architecture

+The desktop application acts as a client.

+MySQL database acts as the server.

+Enables centralized data storage and multi-user support.

+5.4 Microservice Architecture (Future-Ready Design)

+The system is designed so that services such as authentication, parking management, and payment can be separated in the future.

+Improves scalability and flexibility for large-scale deployment.

+Included as an architectural design consideration, not a full implementation.

+Why other patterns were not used:

+Pipe & Filter is not suitable because the system is transaction-based, not data-stream based.

+Event-Driven Architecture was considered optional and not required for the current scope.

+6. Conclusion

+This lab task successfully demonstrates a systematic architectural design process:

+Starting with system context,

+Identifying architectural roles,

+Refining into concrete components,

+Designing the system using appropriate architectural patterns.

+All diagrams and explanations are directly aligned with the project code and follow the concepts taught in class.
+The design is clear, scalable, and academically sound, making it suitable for both evaluation and future system extension.